Casey Jones: Fatal accident

 Sim then stepped down the ladder on Casey's side of the engine, crouched, and flung himself into the darkness an estimated 300 ft before impact, landing hard on the ballast and knocking himself unconscious.
 The last thing he heard as he jumped was the long, piercing whistle used by Jones to warn anyone still in the freight train looming ahead.
 At that point, Jones was only two minutes behind schedule.

 Jones reversed the throttle and slammed the airbrakes into emergency stop, but it was too late.
 As the train crew of No. 83 ran for their lives, No. 382 quickly plowed through the caboose and two fully loaded boxcars of corn and hay, and overturned to the right, plowing into a six-foot earthen berm, coming to rest facing the direction it had come from.
 The tender followed the engine, and the baggage car behind the tender also climbed the embankment, breaking Baggageman Miller's ribs, but his was the only serious injury of the crash.

 As the crews of the parked freight trains ran to the scene, they quickly extinguished a small fire, caused when the hot coals from the firebox of Jones' engine lit the scattered hay from one of the boxcars.
 They then approached the overturned locomotive and found Jones' body underneath the cab.
 There is conjecture about the cause of death; some versions of the story say a piece of lumber was driven through his neck.
 Another says that one of his arms was ripped from its socket.
 Yet another states that his skull was crushed, or that he had been scalded to death by escaping steam.
 Above all, popular legend holds his hands still clutched the whistle cord and brake when his body was pulled from the wreckage.
 His watch stopped at the time of impact, 3:52 a.m.
-At any rate, it's believed Jones' actions prevented any other serious injury and death; Jones was the only fatality of the collision.
+At any rate, it is believed Jones' actions prevented any other serious injury and death; Jones was the only fatality of the collision.
 He had been able to reduce his speed to about 40 mph before impact.

 The railroad employees carried Jones' remains over half a mile to the Vaughan depot and laid them upon a baggage cart.
 The depot was closed for the night, requiring some of the men to kick the door down in order to access the telegraph office to report the crash.
 The next morning, Jones's body was transported to Jackson by the No. 26 passenger train.
 A funeral service was held May 2, 1900, at St. Mary's Church.
 He was buried in Mount Calvary Cemetery.
 A record 15 enginemen rode 118 mi from Water Valley to pay their last respects.